moxystudio/node-proper-lockfile/README.md

 There are various ways to achieve [file locking](http://en.wikipedia.org/wiki/File_locking).

-This library utilizes the `rename` strategy which works atomically on any kind of file system, even network based ones.
+This library utilizes the `mkdir` strategy which works atomically on any kind of file system, even network based ones.

-Whenever a lock is requested, a temporary file is created and then renamed to the lockfile name.
 The lockfile path is based on the file path you are trying to lock by suffixing it with `.lock`.

 When a lock is successfully acquired, the lockfile's `mtime` (modified time) is periodically updated to prevent staleness.
 This allows to effectively check if a lock is stale by checking its `mtime` against a stale threshold.
 If the update of the mtime fails several times, the lock might be compromised.

-Optionally, the lockfile can be constantly monitored with `fs.watch` so that you are reported if your lock is compromised earlier (might not work on NFS).

 ### Comparison

 This library is similar to [lockfile](https://github.com/isaacs/lockfile) but the later has some drawbacks:

-- It relies on `open` with `O_EXCL` flag which is known by having problems in network file systems. `proper-lockfile` uses `rename` which doesn't have this issue.
+- It relies on `open` with `O_EXCL` flag which is known by having problems in network file systems. `proper-lockfile` uses `mkdir` which doesn't have this issue.

 > O_EXCL is broken on NFS file systems; programs which rely on it for performing locking tasks will contain a race condition.

 - The lockfile staleness check is done via creation time, which is unsuitable for long running processes. `proper-lockfile` constantly updates lockfiles mtime to do proper staleness check.

-- It does not check if the lockfile was compromised, which can led to undesirable situations. `proper-lockfile` checks the lockfile when updating the mtime as well as optionally using `fs.watch` to monitor it.
+- It does not check if the lockfile was compromised, which can led to undesirable situations. `proper-lockfile` checks the lockfile when updating the mtime.

 ## Usage